The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 This is just an extension of that policy.

-And for all those people who who are, you know, I want to say, I want to be mean and say stupid enough to believe that we didn't know what was going on in Afghanistan.
+And for all those people who are, you know, I want to say, I want to be mean and say stupid enough to believe that we didn't know what was going on in Afghanistan.

-Because people don't know that when you're at war, when you're the United States and you're at war somewhere for 20 years, there is nothing that happens on that battlefield that you are not tracking.
+But it's not fair, you know, of me to say that because people don't know that when you're at war, when you're the United States and you're at war somewhere for 20 years, there is nothing that happens on that battlefield that you are not tracking.

 There is nothing.